Şevket Süreyya Aydemir: Life

-Aydemir was educated and became familiar with Marxism at Moscow University where he studied economics, and worked as a teacher in Georgia, Azerbaijan, and Russia.
-He was a member of the Communist Party of the Soviet Union and the Communist Party of Turkey, and attended a Soviet-sponsored Congress for the Peoples of the East in Baku on the Turkish party's behalf.
+Aydemir, a Pan-Turkist who was previously a member of the Committee of Union and Progress, was educated and became familiar with Marxism at Communist University of the Toilers of the East where he studied economics, and worked as a teacher in Georgia, Azerbaijan, and Russia.
+He was a member of the Communist Party of Turkey, and attended a Soviet-sponsored Congress for the Peoples of the East in Baku on the Turkish party's behalf.
+His experience here caused him to distance himself from his previously held internationalist ideas, and later paved the way for him to embrace left-wing Kemalism.

 Upon his return to Turkey from the Soviet Union, he wrote for Aydınlık magazine.
 The magazine was shut down in 1925 for political reasons, and he was sentenced to 10 years in prison by the Ankara Independence Court for the views he had expounded in the magazine.
 He was released after a year and a half.
 He was tried again in 1927 but this time was acquitted.

 Sobered by his prison experience, Aydemir mixed his Marxist–Leninist leanings with more mainstream nationalist Turkish ideology to create the basis for the Kadro theory.
 He tried to win Kemalism for a more left-wing policy.
 Aydemir argued that Turkey—economically subjugated itself at independence—would lead a new world order where former colonies and economically subjugated states would rise up and overcome the hegemony of the industrialized world.
 This is where the Kadro would come in: